simpleanalytics/docs/_docs/55_events/01_introduction.md

 We want to keep events very simple.
 That's why we only allow alphanumeric characters and underscores (`_`).
 We convert events to lower case and invalid names to a version which is valid.
 This way your events are always saved.
 If you return a function for an event we run this function and if the result is a string we will store the event.
 For example: `sa_event(function() { return "clicked_signup_on_" + window.document.location.pathname })`.

+Event names are limited to 200 characters.
+If this exceeds we truncate the name to 200 characters.

 ## Tracking over multiple pages

 We don't store anything on the computer of your visits so naturally events will not be linked when a visitor navigates between page.
 Unless it's a SPA (Single Page App) which does not reload the whole page but only a part of the page.
 If you don't have a SPA you can use [Pjax](https://github.com/MoOx/pjax/) to convert your website to a SPA website.